joshleitzel/computed_attribute/README.md

 3. Add a `computed_{attribute_name}` method to your model that will be used to calculate the value

 ### Association attributes
-For attributes that are calculated based on a model’s associations, use the `depends:` option to specify which associations this attribute depends on:
+For attributes that are calculated based on a model’s associations, use the `uses:` option to specify which associations this attribute uses on:

 ```ruby
 class Order < ActiveRecord::Base